niciBume/Cat_Prey_Analyzer/README.md

 For these two following steps you need to get your Sure Petcare's <catflap ID> by logging in to [https://surepetcare.io/OnboardingLetsStart](https://surepetcare.io/OnboardingLetsStart), going to products and clicking on your catflap.
 Note the ID from the URL you see in your browser, it'll look something like this: `https://surepetcare.io/device/12345678/details`.

 # Configuring Surepy
-You need to install the [dev branch of surepy](https://github.com/benleb/surepy/tree/dev) as a module (see requirements.txt and python documentation), then set your catflap ID and credentials (either email AND password, the surepy token, or both) in the '.source_env' file.
+You need to install the [dev branch of surepy](https://github.com/benleb/surepy/tree/dev) as a module (see requirements.txt and python documentation), then set your catflap ID and credentials (either email AND password, the surepy token, or both) in the `.env` file.

 # Configuring Home Assistant
 You need two URLs for controlling the catflap through homeassistant, a REST API URL for getting the current catflap locking status and a WEBHOOK URL for controlling it.

 For the REST API, you need to generate a token as shown in [this article](https://developers.home-assistant.io/docs/api/rest/).

-Put your URL and access token (without the 'Bearer ' part) into your '.source_env' file.
+Put your URL and access token (without the 'Bearer ' part) into your `.env` file.
 The URL will look something like this (replace 'sensor.cat_flap' with the actual name of your sensor in hassio), for example:

 ```http
 http://192.168.1.24:8123/api/states/sensor.cat_flap
 ```

-The webhook triggered automation for controlling the catflap looks like this:
+The webhook triggered automation for controlling the catflap looks like this (replace 12345678 with your catflap ID):

 ```yaml
 alias: CatPreyAnalyser Lock/Unlock